DRMF/mediawiki-extensions-MathMenu/examples/README.md

 This directory contains the JOBAD examples.
+All examples can be found in the subdirectory `build`.
-They are auto generated form the templates subdirectory.
+They are auto generated from the `templates` subdirectory.